fvilers/is-reg-exp/README.md

   // From here, variable is strongly typed as a string console.log(
     "Variable is a reg exp that",
-    variable.match("This is a regexp") ? "matches" : "does not  match", "the provided string"
+    variable.test("This is a regexp") ? "matches" : "does not  match", "the provided string"
   );
 } else {